senajeon/Data-Scientist/README.md

 Session 1, 2: Introduction & Installation Hadoop on Linux

-Session 3, 4: Change data.json into python dataframe in PySpark using Python and SQL.
+Session 3, 4: Converts data.json into python dataframe in PySpark using Python and SQL.

-Laod data (500k rows, 70,000k columns) into PySpark as rdd data type and change the loaded data into python dataframe in order to use pyhton libraries.
+Laods data (500k rows, 70,000k columns) into PySpark as rdd data type and change the loaded data into python dataframe in order to use pyhton libraries.

 ## Course 7 Text Mining